 I am not without a vested interest because, a few months ago, I managed to trip up and fall onto my knees when going through a house that was being renovated – it was a minefield of booby traps.
 One knee did swell up and although I tried arnica cream, keeping it elevated and more, it only improved marginally.
 I even mentioned it to the local doctor when I had to see her for a referral (for a check up with the eye specialist).
 She was dismissive, saying what more would I expect with a knee in a woman of my age!
 Needless to say, I won't be going back to her in a hurry - if at all...
 So it must be turmeric to the rescue especially as now the joints in both knees are feeling decidedly cranky – with inflammation being the culprit and perhaps even a bit of arthritis.
 While inflammation is the normal response of the immune system to help in the healing progress and a sign that the system is undergoing repair, it has gone on a bit too long now.
 It is when inflammation goes from acute to chronic that it becomes problematic.
-Of course, I do follow all my own health advice
+Of course, I do follow all my own health advice and lifestyle choices

 but even so things can go wrong.

 Although we use turmeric in cooking frequently, I have decided to go for this turmeric recipe to fight the inflammation.
 It is for a paste that can be kept in the refrigerator for 2 or 3 weeks in a glass air tight container and you take a teaspoon twice a day either on its own or mixed into a drink (more of which later).
 Just remember that turmeric is a strong yellow color and can stain your clothes and other items if not handled with care.